 - Growth hormone for certain conditions -- must be precertified.

-- Retin A® (through age 35, over age 35 with approval through prior authorization)
+- Topical tretinoin products (such as Retin A®) through age 35; over age 35 with approval through prior authorization

 What Drugs Are Not Covered?